StevenMayher/431-2021/projectA/submissions.md

 --: | :---------------: | :-------------------------
 107 | Allison Bode	|	Effect of Smoking, Food Insecurity, and Sleep Insufficiency on Adult Obesity 110 | Michael Douglass	|	Does Educating our Youth Predict How Stressed Adults Are?
-113 | Aaron Fletcher	|	Can You Expect to Live Longer if You Live in a Vacation Location?
-114 | Megan Foradori	|	Exploring Low Birth Weight Rates using County Health Metrics 116 | Katie Heinzinger	|	Impact of Mental Health and Unemployment on Violent Crime in Select US Counties 122 | Christopher Jones |		Analysis of Educational and Social Factors on Suicide Rates 136 | Ryan McMaster	|	Assessing Substance Use Risk-Factors for Youth 137 | Luis Mesias	Flores |	The Relationship between Educational Predictors and Unemployment 142 | Cerag Oguztuzun	|	Health and Educational Factors Contributing to Violent Crime Rate 143 | Alex Olejko	|	Investigating How Macro-Environments May Affect Children’s Math Scores 145 | Thomas Raffay |		Low birthweight and associations with other variables of health 149 | Himani Sancheti |		Effect of Health Behavior, Clinical Care, and Economic factors on Frequent Mental Distress 151 | Maryssa Shanteau-Jackson |		Investigating Premature Death as an Outcome in Three East Coast States Compared to OH 152 | Neeti Shirke |		Investigating Contributing Factors to HIV Prevalence 156 | Olivia Wilcox |		Health Factors Associated with Teen Births 158 | Sneha Yamsani	|	Is Working at a Biotech Hub Associated with Shorter Life Expectancy?
+114 | Megan Foradori	|	Exploring Low Birth Weight Rates using County Health Metrics 116 | Katie Heinzinger	|	Impact of Mental Health and Unemployment on Violent Crime in Select US Counties 122 | Christopher Jones |		Analysis of Educational and Social Factors on Suicide Rates 137 | Luis Mesias	Flores |	The Relationship between Educational Predictors and Unemployment 142 | Cerag Oguztuzun	|	Health and Educational Factors Contributing to Violent Crime Rate 143 | Alex Olejko	|	Investigating How Macro-Environments May Affect Children’s Math Scores 145 | Thomas Raffay |		Low birthweight and associations with other variables of health 151 | Maryssa Shanteau-Jackson |		Investigating Premature Death as an Outcome in Three East Coast States Compared to OH 152 | Neeti Shirke |		Investigating Contributing Factors to HIV Prevalence 156 | Olivia Wilcox |		Health Factors Associated with Teen Births

 ## Some Trivia